electricimp/AzureIoTHub/README.md

 ## AzureIoTHub.DPS ##

-This class is used to provision devices in Azure IoT Hub Device Provisioning Service.
-It allows you to register a device and obtain its device connection string.
+This class is used to provision devices in Azure IoT Hub [Device Provisioning Service](https://docs.microsoft.com/en-us/azure/iot-dps/about-iot-dps).
+It allows you to register a device and obtain its **Device Connection String**.
+See [‘Authentication’](#authentication) section for more information.

 ## AzureIoTHub.DPS Class Usage ##